Electric and magnetic waveguides in graphene: quantum and classical

 Then, if the particle pass to region II, the minimum value of the energy is $E= k+a_0$ and therefore:

 Then, in order to have a scattering crossing the magnetic well, the incident angle $\alpha$ must be less than a maximum angle $\alpha_{\rm max}$,

 This is the maximum incident angle for a scattering.
 Beyond this value of $\alpha_{\rm max}$ (for a fixed $k$), the incident particle will reflect on the boundary of the well.
-In summary, there will be scattering (the particle will pass to region $III$) only if the incoming energy satifies the inequality (\ref{scatmag}).
+In summary, there will be scattering (the particle will pass to region II and then to III) only if the incoming energy satifies the inequality (\ref{scatmag}).

 \end{itemize}